• Who is Kat Biggie?

 Pregnant women who get the flu shot may only protect their infant for 8 weeks after birth

-July 19, 2016 By katbiggie Leave a Comment
+July 19, 2016 by katbiggie Leave a Comment

 OK, so this is one of those times when a research article comes out and you have to say, “Don’t go jumping to any crazy conclusions!”
 8 weeks is still better than nothing!
 And those are critical 8 weeks.